-Do I Have To Take A Breath Or Blood Test?
+Do You Have To Take A Breath Or Blood Test?

-The attorneys at Kyle Law Firm can help.
-Based in New Braunfels, and serving throughout the region, we have more than 60 years of combined experience defending individuals against drunk driving charges and exposing the problems with roadside tests.
-We know how to reduce the penalties our clients face, help them keep their driver’s licenses and seal their records so that any history of drunk driving is concealed.
+Our attorneys at Kyle Law Firm can help.
+Based in New Braunfels and serving clients throughout the region, our lawyers have more than 60 combined years of experience defending individuals against drunk driving charges and exposing the problems with roadside tests.
+They know how to reduce the penalties that our clients face, help them keep their driver’s licenses and seal their records so that any history of drunk driving is concealed.

 The Problems With Roadside Testing

 Blood and breath tests are prone to both human error and mechanical failure.
 There is a range of factors that can lead to inaccurate results.
-Certain medications with compounds that mimic alcohol presence can cause false positives.
-So can certain medical conditions – diabetics, for example, are unusually prone to false positives.
-Likewise, studies have shown that Breathalyzers with low battery strength are often the cause of unreliable results.
+Certain medications with compounds that mimic alcohol presence can cause false positives as can certain medical conditions – diabetics, for example, are unusually prone to false positives.
+Likewise, studies have shown that breath tests with low battery strength are often the cause of unreliable results.